ErdemOzgen/blackdagger/README.md

 - **Threat Simulation and Response:** Automate the execution of threat simulations to test the effectiveness of security measures.
 Use Blackdagger to orchestrate complex scenarios involving multiple steps, such as breaching a system, escalating privileges, and exfiltrating data, followed by automated rollback and alerting.

 ## Evolution of Blackdagger to a Framework
-Blackdagger is a single binary tool that is capable of managing and automating complex workflows for various purposes.
-To improve the experience of users while using Blackdagger, various repositories that contains tested YAML files for complex workflows, easy-to-setup infrastructure for CART and DevSecOps purposes are suggested by the team.
-With major additions to these repositories, everything that makes Blackdagger better is collected under a framework called Blackdagger: Cyber Workflow Automation Framework.
+Blackdagger is a single-binary tool designed for workflow automation.
+To enhance user experience, the team recommends repositories containing pre-tested YAML files for complex workflows and easy-to-deploy infrastructure for Continuous Automated Red Teaming (CART) and DevSecOps.
+These enhancements are unified under the Blackdagger: Cyber Workflow Automation Framework, which integrates all components that improve Blackdagger's functionality.

-The framework consist of 5 components:
+The framework consists of 5 components:

 - **Blackdagger (this repository):** Core of the framework for orchestrating the components and workflows
-- [**Blackcart:**](https://github.com/ErdemOzgen/blackcart) A specialized Docker container optimized for Continuous Automated Red Teaming (CART) and DevSecOps pipeline tasks.
+- [**Blackcart:**](https://hub.docker.com/r/erdemozgen/blackcart) A specialized Docker image optimized for Continuous Automated Red Teaming (CART) and DevSecOps pipeline tasks.
 - **Blackdagger YAMLs:** Pre-tested [example](https://github.com/ErdemOzgen/blackdagger-default) workflows, demonstrating real-world [DevSecOps](https://github.com/ErdemOzgen/blackdagger-devsecops) and [CART](https://github.com/ErdemOzgen/blackdagger-cart) use-cases, facilitating quick adoption and adaptation.
 - [**Blackdagger Github Infra:**](https://github.com/ErdemOzgen/blackdagger-github-infra) A suite of advanced workflows utilizing GitHub Actions infrastructure for enhanced defense evasion techniques, scalability, and performance.
-- [**Blackdagger Web Kit:**](https://github.com/ErdemOzgen/blackdagger-web-kit) A browser extension integrating all core functionalities, enabling direct interaction and execution of Blackdagger workflows from within the browser.
+- [**Blackdagger Web Kit:**](https://github.com/ErdemOzgen/blackdagger-web-kit) A browser extension integrating core functionalities, allowing direct execution of Blackdagger workflows from the browser.

 <p align="center">
   <img src="https://github.com/ErdemOzgen/blackdagger/blob/main/assets/images/framework_diagram.png" width="500" alt="framework-diagram">